-Later on it was called a "front leaning rest", and then a Military burpee.
+Later on, it was called a "front leaning rest", and then a Military burpee.

 Originally, the move was quite simple and was as follows:

-- Jump your feed forward.
+- Jump your feet forward.

-- Return to the beginning standing position.
+- Return back to the standing position.

 He determined that this was an accurate measure of overall fitness.

+The burpee has evolved over the last 70 + years.
 The burpee that is performed today is a little different than the original, in that it contains six movements instead of four.

-It is performed as quickly as possible, and requires the individual to move through the positions quickly and fluidly.
-The burpee of today is performed like this:
+It is performed as quickly as possible and requires the individual to move through the positions quickly and fluidly.

 - Bend at the knee and place both hands on the floor in front of you.